mdeguzis/RetroRig/README.md

 For all other features and future plans, please see the [wiki](https://github.com/ProfessorKaos64/RetroRig/wiki/Development-and-Features)

-* No need to install an entire seperate distro on your Mint/Debian machine
+* No need to install an entire separate distro on your Mint/Debian machine
-* Cusom XBMC binary package
+* Custom XBMC binary package
 * Custom XBMC home screen and button layout
 * Seperate dot file (.retrorig, not .xbmc) so you can have your cake and eat it too!
 * Hotplugging support for supported game controllers